sammysaglam/axe-framework/modules/Auth/controllers/README.md

 ## Authenticate credentials
-The following will verify the CSRF token, and then check the user credentials: if correct, it will log the user in.
+The following will verify the CSRF token, and then check the user credentials: if correct, it will log the user in and return the `User` in JSON string format.
+If authentication fails, it will return `null` in JSON string format.
 Can also force a redirect using the `$redirect_target` parameter.

 > Bound as default route: *yoursite.com/auth/authenticate/*